Open Water Diver Course (the beginner course)

 Are You Under 18?

 If you are under 18 we also require signatures from your parent or guardian.
-The following forms must all be downloaded, printed, signed by you and your parent/guardian, and brought to your first pool session.
+If a parent or guardian is unable to join you on the first night of your course, the following forms must all be downloaded, printed, signed by you and your parent/guardian, and brought to your first pool session.
 This paperwork is required in order to begin any in-water activities.
 Failure to bring these forms may result in additional fees incurred due to pool booking and rescheduling.

 Questions to think about before choosing where to take your open water course...